 The information you submit is confidential.
-It will be provided only to the facility case worker developing the offender's release plan (if the offender is incarcerated) and to the agent assigned to supervise the offender in the community.
+It will be provided only to the facility case worker developing the individual's release plan (if they are incarcerated) and to the agent assigned to supervise them in the community.

 When to Submit the Reentry Statement

-You can submit this form at any time during the offender's incarceration.
-If you would like the information considered for release planning and supervision, please provide the form six months prior to the offender's release, as release planning by facility case workers typically begins six months prior to offender's release.
+You can submit this form at any time during the individual's incarceration.
+If you would like the information considered for release planning and supervision, please provide the form six months prior to their release, as release planning by facility case workers typically begins six months prior to release.

 Conditions of Release

-All offenders on supervision in the community have a standard condition which says offenders must not have direct or indirect contact with victim(s) of their current or previous offense(s) without prior documented approval of the agent/designee.
+All individuals on supervision in the community have a standard condition which says they must not have direct or indirect contact with the victim(s) of their current or previous offense(s) without prior documented approval of the agent/designee.
 This standard condition of release is not a court order preventing contact; it is a directive issued by the Department of Corrections which can be the basis for revocation of supervision if violated.

 If interested in obtaining a court order for no contact, please contact your local county attorney victim witness program or call Department of Corrections' Victim Assistance and Restorative Justice Program at 800.657.3830 or firstname.lastname@example.org

 - Download the electronic reentry statement form (here), complete electronically, save and attach to an email to email@example.com or print and mail to Victim Assistance & Restorative Justice Program, 1450 Energy Park Drive, Suite 200, Saint Paul, MN 55108